Follow TV Tropes

 Totori: Geez.
 Come on, let's go, okay?

-• Time Management Game: The game is split up over five years, with Totori initially given three years to upgrade her license to Diamond, at which point the game is extended for additional two years.
-In the field maps, the days are now divided up into segments, with those segments consumed by gathering and combat actions.
-While you have a lot more control over how much time you use vs Rorona where all field maps consume a flat number of days regardless, it does mean Totori requires you to be smarter about what you do and especially early on it can be easy to actually burn too many days.
-That said, it's very hard to actually reach the Game Over ending - the time management is more of a challenge for reaching certain endings or having enough time to craft ultimate gear and items for clearing endgame dungeons.
+• Time Management Game: The game is split up over five years that can be spent in a more flexible way than the three years in Rorona were.
+Totori is initially given three years to upgrade her license to Diamond, at which point the game is extended for additional two years.
+In the field maps, days are divided up into segments, with those segments consumed by gathering and combat actions.
+While this gives the player much more control over how much time they use vs Rorona (where all field maps consumed a flat number of days regardless), it does mean Totori requires the player to be smarter about what they do, and it can be easy to burn too many days in the early game.
+That said, it's very hard to actually reach the Game Over ending without deliberately going out of your way for it, and the time limit is mostly there so you don't slack off and to serve as a challenge for reaching certain endings or having enough time to craft ultimate gear and items for clearing endgame dungeons.

-• Vague Stat Values: Traits are listed in the Library and while some have Percent-Based Values about their effects, but others don't and just use adjectives.
+• Vague Stat Values: Traits are listed in the Library, and while some have Percent-Based Values about their effects, others don't and just use adjectives.
 For comparison:

 Big: Effect: Slightly raises quality or enhances effects.